 You can backdate your claim to include any tax year since 5 April 2015 that you were eligible for Marriage Allowance.

 Your partner’s tax bill will be reduced depending on the Personal Allowance rate for the years you are backdating.

-If your partner has died since 5 April 2015 you can still claim - phone the Income Tax Helpline.
+If your partner has died since 5 April 2015 you can still claim - phone the Income Tax Helpline (external link).
 If your partner was the lower earner, the person responsible for managing their tax affairs needs to phone.